Welcome to the homepage of

 (which is unfortunately dormant)

-- in the Atlantic
+- hiking in the opposite season

 - Zompist's E-Z rant page

 - analysis, especially of polls